How to Play Ladder Ball in the Yard (Rules and Scoring)

 The concept is similar to throwing a pair of tied-up shoes in the air onto telephone wires and power lines.
 You get the idea.
 Points are scored if the bolas stay on the rungs (or steps) of the ladder.

 That’s ladder ball in a nutshell.
-Now let’s dive a little deeper into the specifics of this great backyard game.
+Now, let’s dive a little deeper into the specifics of this great backyard game.

-GoSports Premium Ladder Toss Set
+GoSports Pro Ladder Toss Set

 Ladder Ball Rules for Dummies

-Ladder ball is the perfect lawn and backyard game because it is so easy to set up and start playing.
+Ladder ball is the perfect lawn and backyard game because it is easy to set up and start playing.

 To explain the game of ladder ball, I am going to walk you through the following topics: